robyftp/Tree/README.md

-## Why are giraffes so slow to apologize?
-Because it takes them a long time to swallow their pride.
+## A man tried to sell me a coffin today.
+I told him that's the last thing I need.